Massdrop/mdloader/README.md

 2. Plug in your keyboard.

-3. Press the reset button on your keyboard.

-4. In your terminal, change to the directory where you downloaded the executable and applet-*.bin file(s).
+3. In your terminal, change to the directory where you downloaded the executable and applet-*.bin file(s).

-5. **Windows** - Run `mdloader_windows.exe --first --download FILE_NAME --restart`.
+4. **Windows** - Run `timeout 15 ; mdloader_windows.exe --first --download FILE_NAME --restart`.
 Replace "FILE_NAME" with the filename of your compiled firmware.
-**Linux** - Run `mdloader_linux --first --download FILE_NAME --restart`.
+**Linux** - Run `sleep 15 && mdloader_linux --first --download FILE_NAME --restart`.
 Replace "FILE_NAME" with the filename of your compiled firmware.
-**Mac** - Run `mdloader_mac --first --download FILE_NAME --restart`.
+**Mac** - Run `sleep 15 && mdloader_mac --first --download FILE_NAME --restart`.
 If you downloaded with Mac Safari, run `mdloader_mac.dms --first --download FILE_NAME --restart`.
 Replace "FILE_NAME" with the filename of your compiled firmware.

+5. Press the reset button on your keyboard within 15 seconds.

 6. Enjoy (important)